wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/agent-identity-verification.rst

 Below you can find the steps to verify that an agent is authorized to enroll in the different types of endpoint agents:

-- :ref:`agent-identity-prerequisites`.
+- :ref:`agent-identity-prerequisites`
-- :ref:`agent-identity-verification-options`.
+- :ref:`agent-identity-verification-options`
-- :ref:`agent-identity-manager-preparations`.
+    - :ref:`agent-identity-manager-preparations`
-- :ref:`agent-identity-linux-unix-endpoint`.
+    - :ref:`agent-identity-linux-unix-endpoint`
-- :ref:`agent-identity-this-windows-endpoint`.
+    - :ref:`agent-identity-this-windows-endpoint`
-- :ref:`agent-identity-macos-endpoint`.
+    - :ref:`agent-identity-macos-endpoint`

 .. _agent-identity-prerequisites: